-Also, cylinder head gasket leaks can be internal or external.
+And, to make matters even worse, cylinder head gasket leaks can be, internal or external.

-So; Usually one of these symptoms by itself is not enough to prove you have cylinder head gasket leaks.
-While; Having multiple symptoms at the same time increases your chances dramatically.
-So; Knowing the signs will steer you in the right direction.
+So, usually one of these symptoms by itself; is not enough to prove you have, cylinder head gasket leaks.
+But, having multiple symptoms at the same time; increases your chances dramatically.
+That’s why, knowing the signs can steer you in the right direction.

-Besides allowing coolant into the combustion chamber; an internal head gasket leak allows exhaust gases into the coolant.
-This can cause bubbles that make the coolant look like it’s boiling even when it’s cold.
+So, besides allowing coolant into the combustion chamber; an internal head gasket leak allows, exhaust gases into the coolant.
+As a result, this can cause bubbles that make the coolant look like it’s boiling; even when it’s cold.

-So; The bubbles are exhaust gases that force their way into the cooling system during the combustion process.
+Consequently, the bubbles are exhaust gases; that force their way into the cooling system, during the combustion process.

-Antifreeze in the crankcase can also dilute and contaminate the engine oil.
-With little to no lubrication the first thing to wear out are the engine bearings.
-Along with this you could hear lifter ticking noise.
+Furthermore, antifreeze in the crankcase, can also dilute and contaminate the engine oil.
+So, with little to no lubrication the first thing to wear out, are the engine bearings.
+Along with this, you could hear, lifter ticking noise.

-NOTE; An internal coolant leak doesn’t always mean the head gasket is leaking.
-Hairline cracks in the cylinder head or engine block can also cause leaks.
+NOTE: An internal coolant leak doesn’t always mean the head gasket is leaking.
+Because, hairline cracks in the cylinder head or engine block, can also cause leaks.

-One method for finding a leaky head gasket is to do a pressure test.
-First of all; remove the spark plug from the cylinder that is misfiring and apply air pressure to the cylinder.
-Finally; If the air leaks into the cooling system; the head gasket is leaking.
+One method for finding a leaky head gasket is to do, a pressure test.
+Start by, removing the spark plug from the cylinder that is misfiring and; apply air pressure to the cylinder.
+Consequently, if the air leaks into the cooling system, the head gasket is leaking.

-It is important to drive your vehicle as little as possible if you have cylinder head gasket leaks.
+Above all, it is important to drive your vehicle as little as possible; if you have cylinder head gasket leaks.